-Unfortunately, dating IRL tends to be a lot less like a well-choreographed musical and much more like after hours on Bachelor in Paradise.
-It's messy, filled with drama, and uncoordinated.
+Unfortunately, dating IRL tends to be a lot less like a well-choreographed musical.
+It can be messy, filled with drama, and uncoordinated.
 But, one show is trying to prove that love can be as simple as a slap, a flap, and a shuffle.

 So, let's get this straight, because...
 WHAT?
 So, two people who have never met before — who aren't Maksim Chmerkovskiy and Peta Murgatroyd — are supposed to be so great at dancing that they fall madly in love with each other?
 I'm not buying it.
 Banjo, however, seems convinced that the method could really work.

 "Dance exposes your true self — you can't hide behind words or an outfit," he said in a statement.
 "Back in the good old days, three quarters of people met their partners on a dance floor.
 I met my wife dancing; we really connected and got to know each other in dance class.
 There was a chemistry that I don't think would have been created sitting across from each other at a table and just talking.
 I want to bring a big of old-fashioned romance back to dating — the magic that can be created without a word being spoken."

 Until we see the method play out, might I suggest you steer clear of pirouetting your way into your next date and stick to talking about things that really matter in a relationship, like which shows you enjoy bingeing on Netflix.